 Use the point-to-point protocol (PPP) access method if you do not have Ethernet access.
-You can use PPP through your serial port to enable access to the Remote Supervisor Adapter through a telnet session or a Web browser.
+You can use PPP through your serial port to enable access to the Remote Supervisor Adapter through a TELNET session or a Web browser.

 - Note: If you enable the PPP interface, the Remote Supervisor Adapter cannot use the serial port for serial remote access. - 1.
-Select the PPP option in the Network Interfaces/Protocols window.
+In the Network Interfaces/Protocols window, select PPP.
 The PPP window opens: - Note: The values in the following window are examples.
 Your settings will be different.